Ann Morrison

 Ann Morrison (born April 9, 1956) is an American actress, best known for her Broadway debut as Mary Flynn in the Stephen Sondheim/George Furth musical, Merrily We Roll Along directed by Harold Prince for which she won the 1982 Theatre World Award.
 Off-Broadway she played Lizzie in the highly acclaimed Polly Pen/Peggy Harmon musical Goblin Market which garnered her a 1986 Drama Desk Award Nomination as Best Actress in a Musical and a Best Plays Theatrical Yearbook Citation as Best Actress in a Musical.

 Early life

-Her family co-created a summer theater company called The Banner Players performing on the shores of Lake Geneva, Wisconsin when Ann was a teenager.
+Her family co-created a summer theater company called The Banner Players performing on the shores of Lake Geneva, Wisconsin when Morrison was a teenager.
 This experience taught her true cooperation as she would star in Gigi one week and work on the back stage crew the next.
 Her high school plays and musicals gave her an outlet during the school year and her parents would continually have her join their programs and performances at George Williams College where they both were teachers.
 With graduation she won a scholarship to a new musical theater training program at Boston Conservatory of Music.